-Vegan Victoria Sponge
+Vegan Sponge Cake

 I always loved the taste of my original recipe but wasn’t completely happy with the method or the way it looked.
 The addition of flax “eggs” made it more complicated than it needed to be, and altered the look of the finished product.